 During the manufacturing process, workers can use tablets on the shop floor to record production, check work sheets and track time.
 With all information at their fingertips, work sheet instructions are readily available and integrated with barcode scanners for recording lots, serial numbers and quality controls such as photos for pass and fail tests.

-Odoo’s IoT box allows the connection of tools and machines to work center control panels to automate measurements, machine set up or work instructions.
+Odoo Manufacturing software includes the IoT box which allows the connection of tools and machines to work center control panels to automate measurements, machine set up or work instructions.
 By integrating barcode scanners and printers you can reduce errors and increase productivity, optimizing the work flow.
 All work is automatically timed by the Odoo system, allowing future orders to be scheduled accurately via the native integration that exists within Odoo and it’s connected apps.

-Watch the video below to see just how intuitive Odoo's software is from the service field app, all the way through to creating manufacturing orders and aiding the entire manufacturing process including quality checks.
+Watch the video below to see just how intuitive Odoo ERP manufacturing software is from the service field app, all the way through to creating manufacturing orders and aiding the entire manufacturing process including quality checks.